biotope/biotope-element/docs/typescript.md

     // do some cleanup here
   }

-  public beforeAttributeChanged(name: string, previous: PropValue, current: PropValue): void {
+  public beforePropsChanged(name: string, previous: PropValue, current: PropValue): void {
     // runs before "this.props" is updated
   }